-Survey responses show the District met or exceeded expectations 100% of the time.
+Survey responses show the District met or exceeded the standard 99.0% of the time.

-2. UNKNOWN WATER LOSS - Report annually for the past 10 years of unknown water loss in terms of percent of water sold, acre feet, and value of water loss, as well as efforts to minimize and reduce unknown water loss wherever possible.
+2. WATER LOSS - Report annually for the past 10 years of unknown water loss in terms of percent of water sold, acre feet, and value of water loss, as well as efforts to minimize and reduce unknown water loss wherever possible.

-Unaccounted water loss for calendar 2017 amounted to 716.7 acre feet, 3.4% of total water sold, representing \$810,000 dollars.
+Unaccounted water loss for 2018 totaled 1,080 acre feet, 5.3% of total water sold, representing \$1.27 million dollars.

-3. DISCRETIONARY RESERVES - Unrestricted or uncommitted reserves not anticipated to be used in the current fiscal year shall endeavor to maintain a minimum three and maximum six months operating and maintenance expenses (excluding wholesale water and power purchases).
+3. DISCRETIONARY RESERVES - Unrestricted or uncommitted reserves not anticipated to be used in the current fiscal year equal to a minimum three and a maximum six months' operations and maintenance expenses (excluding wholesale water and power purchases).